Air quality remains severe in Delhi-NCR, crackdown on violaters; Haze in Punjab and Haryana too

 With farmers continuing to defy the ban on stubble burning, a blanket of haze engulfed Punjab and Haryana with several districts reporting air quality index in "severe" (101-500) and "very poor" (301-400) categories.
 Visibility also reduced substantially in most parts of the two agrarian states.

-Fatehabad (AQI 493) in Haryana had the worst average air quality in India over a period of 24 hours ending on Saturday evening, according to the Central Pollution Control Board's (CPCB) Saturday 4-pm bulletin.
+Fatehabad (AQI 493) in Haryana had the worst average air quality in India over a period of 24 hours ending on Saturday evening, according to the CPCB bulletin.
 Hisar, Jind, Faridabad, and Kaithal also recorded air quality at a "severe" level.
 In neighboring Punjab, the air quality fell in "poor" and "very poor" categories.
-Bathinda recorded air quality index at 318, followed by Ludhiana at 302.
+Bathinda recorded the air quality index at 318, followed by Ludhiana at 302.

 Without naming anyone, Khattar also criticized the "growing tendency" on the part of some stakeholders to "play petty politics" on the issue.
 The AAP government in Delhi has been blaming BJP-ruled Haryana and the Congress-ruled Punjab for failing to check stubble burning which is considered one of the main contributors to air pollution in the Delhi-NCR region